rcgsheffield/sheffield_hpc/hpc/installing-software.rst

 The .bashrc file and its purpose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``.bashrc`` file is a hidden script file located in a user's home directory which runs when the user logs in using the bash shell.
-The contents of ``.bashrc`` can be changed to define functions, command aliases, and customize the bash shell to the user's liking.

-As this file is executed when the user logs in, it can be customised to add additional directories to the ``PATH`` and ``LD_LIBRARY_PATH`` in order to make software available to the shell.

 .. caution::
     Like setting or changing environment variables, editing the ``.bashrc`` file can lead to a corrupted shell environment which can leave you unable to login or run programs.